 - Add olive oil, leeks, and carrots and season with salt and pepper.
 Cook over medium heat until softened, about 5 minutes.
 Add garlic and cook for 1 minute more.

 - Add the broth, wine, potatoes, bay leaf, thyme, and more salt and pepper.
 Bring to boil and cook until potatoes are fork tender, about 20 minutes.
 Return the sausage to the pot and stir in the milk or cream.

 - Serve with crusty bread, or as desired.

 - Store leftovers in the fridge for up to 5 days.
 The soup is even better the next day!

-- I used a Sauvingnon Blanc.
-If you prefer to not cook with wine, omit Step 3 and increase broth to 5-6 cups.
+- Any dry (not sweet) white wine ,such as Sauvingnon Blanc or Pinot Grigio, will be fine in this recipe.
+If you prefer to not cook with wine, simply leave it out and increase broth to 5-6 cups.

 - Gold/Yukon potatoes are my favorite for this recipe because of their buttery flavor and creamy texture.
 If using russet potatoes, peel them before chopping.